vipulSharma18/Getting-Started-with-Quantization/README.md

 - [x] Profile performance characteristics: get throughput, latency, memory, and FLOPs util.
 - [x] TorchAO weights only quantization for linear layers.
 - [x] Gemlite weights only, weights & activations, and extreme-bit quantization for linear layers.
-- [ ] CUDAGraph Memory Debugging: Both GemLite and TorchAO can CUDA OOM when profiling for more than 1 iterations.
+- [ ] CUDAGraph Memory Debugging: Both GemLite and TorchAO can CUDA OOM when profiling for more than 1 iteration.
 This is because of CUDAGraphs taking up too much space.
 Need to find a solution to record numbers for all configurations.

 ## Setup:
 Manual Docker pull and run if not using VastAI or RunPod: